acdemiralp/acd/README.md

 **permute_for.hpp**
 Permutes the loop `for(auto i = start, i < end; i+= step)` over N dimensions.

+**prime_factorization.hpp**
+Computes the prime factors of the given integer.
+Useful for partitioning N-dimensional data to a number of threads.

 **random_number_generator.hpp**
 Encapsulates `<random>` boilerplate.
 Specify a distribution and go.